IgnaciodeNuevo/IgnaciodeNuevo.github.io/about/index.md

 I use of many tools and services; tools and services that make my life much simpler.

-This site is built on [Jekyll](http://jekyllrb.com), an static site generator and hosted on [Github Pages](https://pages.github.com/) under the [IgnaciodeNuevo / ignaciodenuevo.github.com](https://github.com/IgnaciodeNuevo/ignaciodenuevo.github.com) repository.
+This site is built on [Jekyll](http://jekyllrb.com), an static site generator and hosted on [Github Pages](https://pages.github.com/) under the [IgnaciodeNuevo / ignaciodenuevo.github.io](https://github.com/IgnaciodeNuevo/ignaciodenuevo.github.io) repository.

 The site is written in [Sass](http://sass-lang.com), and built from scratch without the help of no framework.

-The font used is [Open Sans](https://www.google.com/fonts/specimen/Open+Sans), and is served via [Google Fonts](https://www.google.com/fonts).
+The font used is [Roboto](https://www.google.com/fonts/specimen/Roboto), and is served via [Google Fonts](https://www.google.com/fonts).
 The photograph used on the homepage’s masthead is of me and was taken by [Damián Fernández](http://adft.es/).

 The icons used are [Material Design Icons](https://materialdesignicons.com) or are maded by me.